Secure Terminal Equipment

 Osama Bin Laden on Sunday 1 May 2012.

-On the table are a couple of telehone sets, including an L3 STE-unit.
+On the table are several regular telehone sets, plus a secure L3 STE-unit.

 Click for a larger view.